When you’re expecting a new little one, you get tons of advice about all the baby must haves.

 How?
 Get a sweet stroller ride for dad, so he can pop baby in the stroller and give mom a break.
 Here are our favorite strollers, depending on what dad may prefer:

-- BOB Revolution FLEX Jogging Stroller – This is great for rough sidewalks, bumpy roads, or hilly areas because it’s nice and beefy.
+- BOB Allterrain Pro Jogging Stroller – This is great for rough sidewalks, bumpy roads, or hilly areas because it’s nice and beefy.
 Then later when baby has better head and neck control, dad can take baby for a jog.
-When we went from one kiddo to two, we upgraded to the dualie version of this stroller.
-If you go with this stroller, you’ll need to get an adapter so the baby’s car seat can snap in during the first few months when baby can’t sit up unassisted.
+When we went from one kiddo to two, we upgraded to their duallie stroller.
+If you go with this stroller, you might need to get an adapter so the baby’s car seat can snap in during the first few months when baby can’t sit up unassisted.

 - UPPAbaby CRUZ Stroller – Because we’d already traded in our single BOB for a dualie, for our last baby we wanted a single portable stroller we could easily throw in the car for weekend outings.
 And now we are officially in love with all the UPPAbaby products!
 The stroller pushes like a dream, and our youngest baby zonks right out in this stroller.

 - gb Pockit Lightweight Stroller – You can’t use this stroller until baby is 6 months old, but it’s too cool not to mention.
 When you’re not using it, the stroller folds down to the size of a backpack and weighs under 10 pounds.
-Great for travel!
+This one’s great for travel with babies and toddlers.

 If you really want to seal the deal, include how-to instructions like this along with the stroller: